Dipendu11000/NewsBot_LLM/README.md

 NewsBot is a user-friendly news research tool designed for effortless information retrieval.
 Users can input article URLs and ask questions to receive relevant insights from the stock market and financial domain.

-- On the sidebar, you can input URLs directly.
+- On the sidebar, URLs can be directly taken as inputs.

 - Initiate the data loading and processing by clicking "Process URLs."